Achievable logoAchievable logo

 Full vs. limited POA

-Limited POA enables a third party to perform account transactions, allowing the authorized person to trade securities on behalf of the account owner.
-However, they cannot request withdrawals from the account.
+Limited POA allows a third party to place account transactions, including trading securities on behalf of the account owner.
+However, the authorized person can’t request withdrawals from the account.

-Full POA enables the third party to trade securities and request withdrawals.
+Full POA allows the third party to trade securities and request withdrawals.

-Note - regardless of POA type, account authority can be revoked by the account owner at any time.
-Additionally, POA ceases upon the death of the account owner.
-If this occurs, the account will be restricted and the firm must wait for instructions from the listed beneficiary or the decedent’s estate.
+Note: Regardless of POA type, the account owner can revoke authority at any time.
+POA also ends upon the death of the account owner.
+If the owner dies, the account is restricted and the firm must wait for instructions from the listed beneficiary or the decedent’s estate.

-Discretionary accounts require added supervision due to the power they give financial professionals.
-All transactions placed on behalf of clients must be marked as ‘discretionary’ and reviewed by a securities principal promptly after being submitted*.
-While virtually all broker-dealer transactions require some form of review by a securities principal after submission, discretionary trades must be reviewed more often and thoroughly.
+Discretionary accounts require added supervision because of the authority they give financial professionals.
+All transactions placed for clients must be marked as “discretionary” and reviewed by a securities principal promptly after submission.* While most broker-dealer transactions require some level of principal review after submission, discretionary trades require more frequent and more thorough review.

-A discretionary order is defined as one where the financial professional is making a decision on behalf of the customer about any of the following:
+A discretionary order is one where the financial professional decides any of the following for the customer:

-• Asset: what security will be bought or sold
+• Asset: which security will be bought or sold

-• Action: if the security will be bought or sold
+• Action: whether the security will be bought or sold

 • Amount: how many shares/units will be bought or sold

 Many test takers remember this as the “AAA” rule.
-If the financial professional chooses the asset, action, or amount for a trade, the order is considered discretionary and requires a POA to be submitted.
+If the financial professional chooses the asset, action, or amount, the order is discretionary and requires POA.

-Financial professionals can make some choices for clients and avoid the trade being considered discretionary.
-Both of the following can be decided without POA or discretionary status if performed within one day:
+A financial professional can make certain decisions without the order becoming discretionary.
+Both of the following may be decided without POA or discretionary status, as long as the trade is executed within one day:

 • Price of the security